Kar205tik/Lenskart_Sales_Analytics/README.md

 - Which product categories generate the highest revenue?
 - Which cities contribute the most sales?
 - Which payment methods are most preferred?
-- What are the monthly sales trends?
+- What are the monthly sales trends, and what will the next 3 months look like?
 - Which customer age groups generate maximum revenue?
 - What is the average order value?
 - Which sales channel performs better?
 - Customer segmentation using SQL
 - Ranking top-performing products and cities
 - Revenue trend analysis using Window Functions
+- Is there a predictable seasonal pattern the business should plan around?

 ---